-For the 15th consecutive year, Althorp House is playing host to its infamous Literary Festival with sessions from renowned historians, novelists, comedians, politicians, sportsmen, screenwriters, biographers and broadcasters.
-Taking place on the Friday 5th - Sunday 7th October 2018, it could not be a more fitting venue having amassed one of the greatest private libraries in Europe.
+For the 16th consecutive year, Althorp House is playing host to its infamous Literary Festival with sessions from renowned historians, novelists, comedians, politicians, sportsmen, screenwriters, biographers and broadcasters.
+Taking place in Autumn 2020, it could not be a more fitting venue having amassed one of the greatest private libraries in Europe.

 Owned by the Spencers since it was built in 1508, literature has always been of great importance to the family.
 From George John, the second Earl Spencer, who amassed 43,000 volumes of invaluable first editions by the time of his death in 1834, to the current Earl, Charles Spencer, who is an acclaimed, best-selling historian.